-Assuming the presence of a quorum, the proposal to approve the 2001 Plan adopted by the Board of Directors of the Company requires the approval by the holders of a majority of the shares of common stock represented and voting in person or by proxy at the 2001 Annual Meeting.
-Proxies will be voted for or against such proposal in accordance with specifications marked thereon and, if no specification is made, will be voted in favor of such proposal.
+Assuming the presence of a quorum, the proposal to approve the 2002 Plan adopted by the Board of Directors of the Company requires the approval by the holders of a majority of the shares of common stock represented and voting in person or by proxy at the 2002 Annual Meeting.
+Proxies will be voted for or against such proposal in accordance with specifications marked thereon, and, if no specification is made, will be voted in favor of such proposal.

-If the 2001 Plan is not approved by the holders of a majority of the shares of common stock represented at the 2001 Annual Meeting:
+If the 2002 Plan is not approved by the holders of a majority of the shares of common stock represented at the 2002 Annual Meeting, the 2002 Plan and all awards under the 2002 Plan will automatically terminate.